siwhyatt/Wallpapers/README.md

 Alternatively create the directory structure you wish and edit the file paths accordingly.

-bing_paper.py will download Bing image of the day and set as background image nasa_paper.py will donload Nasa POD and set as background image - you will need to generate a free api key, save your url in a .env file and ensure you have the python-dotenv module installed wallpaper.py contains helper functions for downloading and managing saved images - you will need to create and/or define Download and Favourites folders set_wallpaper.py will randomly set wallpaper to an image saved in the favourites folder
+bing_paper.py will download Bing image of the day and set as background image

+nasa_paper.py will download Nasa POD and set as background image - you will need to generate a free api key, save your url in a .env file and ensure you have the python-dotenv module installed

+wallpaper.py contains helper functions for downloading and managing saved images - you will need to create and/or define Download and Favourites folders

+set_wallpaper.py will randomly set wallpaper to an image saved in the favourites folder

+run_wallpaper.sh is a bash script that you can run on cron to randomly change the wallpaper on a schedule of your choosing